-Current observations can only tell us the planet's size; typically the radius, sometimes the minimum mass and occasionally, both.
-We can't currently probe the surface conditions of the planet, so have no way of knowing if its surface is potentially habitable, or even if it has a solid surface at all!
+For the vast majority of exoplanets, we only know planet's size; typically the radius, sometimes the minimum mass, and occasionally, both.
+We are not yet able to probe the surface conditions of the planet, so have no way of knowing if its surface is potentially habitable, or even if it has a solid surface at all.

 I talked about two great exoplanet finds in Astrophiz podcasts.
-Talking with host, Brendan O’Brien, we look at our nearest exoplanet, Proxima-b, and the seven planets around TRAPPIST-1 to ask what we really know about these systems.
-A few of my articles on debunking Earth 2.0 are here (a complete list of articles is below):
+Talking with host, Brendan O’Brien, we look at our nearest exoplanet, Proxima-b, and the seven planets around TRAPPIST-1 to ask what we really know about these systems:

 While journal papers transfer information between specialists in the same field, the detailed and technical style is not designed to be accessible to a broad audience.
 This imposes multiple limitations on both the scientist and the science.
 The scientist misses out on credit for their ideas, since circulation is confined to a small audience.
 Their institute also suffers, since the lack of accessible information on research activities makes it difficult to promote programs to prospective students and faculty members.
 It also throttles scientific progress, since information can not cross easily between disciplines if publication is only in field-specific journals heavy in jargon.
 With today's most challenging scientific problems requiring interdisciplinary research, we need a better circulatory system for ideas.